Written by Missy Johnston

 St. Kitts (shortened from St. Christophers) forms a separate nation with Nevis.
 The central volcanic peak, called Mount Liamuiga, is the highest point on the island, and is known by what the ancient Indian name for the entire island was.
 The approximately 45,000 residents are equally matched in numbers by the wild Green Vervet Monkeys living in the surrounding countryside.

-What to See and Do in St. Kitts, Federation of St. Christopher and Nevis, Caribbean
+What to See and Do on Yacht Charter on St. Kitts, Federation of St. Christopher and Nevis, Caribbean

 Basseterre Harbor Front